10 through 13, I'm going to skip this stupid global warming stuff.

 You did.

-And I'm telling you what it is bad.
+And I'm telling you what, it is bad.

-And gee, guess why?
+Indeed, guess why?

 And it just amazes me.

-How can people not know about this if they did?
+How can people not know about this?

-Well, you know the election would be over.
+If they did, well, you know the election would be over.

-And and I so you really opened my eye.
+And so you really opened my eyes.

 Look at Mainstream America.

-I was foolish enough to think that they reported the truth Because this is free America.
+I was foolish enough to think that they reported the truth because this is free America.

 Well, it's far from that.